 This cash flow statement has been prepared using the indirect method.
 Cash comprises items that may or may not be directly callable.
-Accounts payable to credit institutions include debit balances in bank accounts.

 Attribution to share classes

 The administration of the Fund is such that attribution of the results to the different share classes takes place on a daily basis and pro rata.
 Issues and repurchases of own shares are registered per share class.